 3] Change Hard Drive

-If nothing else works, then its probably the Hard Drive.
-The BIOS is not able to find information from where it can boot, and hence it keeps displaying the black/blank screen with a blinking cursor.
+If nothing else works, then it’s probably the Hard Drive.
+The BIOS is not able to find information from where it can boot, and hence it keeps displaying a black/blank screen with a blinking cursor.
 To double-check the HDD condition, you can connect to another computer and try to boot from it.
 If it still doesn’t work, then you will have to reinstall Windows or fix the boot record using the recovery method.

-During the fix, if the recovery is not able to find the hard drive, then its time to buy a new one.
+During the fix, if the recovery is not able to find the hard drive, then it’s time to buy a new one.
 We recommend you switch to SSD, which will make the overall experience a lot faster.

-We hope the methods were able to resolve the problem of blank or blinking cursor every time you boot your computer.
+We hope the methods were able to resolve the problem of a blank or blinking cursor every time you boot your computer.

 Post that may help you if your computer does not boot: